Camino Francés 2013

-Following my 2011 and 2012 Caminos, I had yet to complete the full Camino Frances but the pain of the previous May would be enough to put off most pilgrims.
+Following my 2011 and 2012 Caminos, I had yet to complete the full Camino Francés but the pain of the previous May would be enough to put off some pilgrims.
 I needed to return.
 However, this year turned out to be quite the opposite of 2012 and it was very much a social affair.
-I met people whom I am still in touch with now and my love for Spain grew even more when I finished.
-I started in May 2013 in Logrono and ended in the second week of June in Leon.
+I met people whom I am still in touch with now and my love for Spain grew, even more, when I finished.
+I started in May 2013 in Logrono and ended in the second week of June in León.
 I promised myself I would return the following year.
-Click on the links below to follow my progress.

 I’m here.
 At last.
 After a year’s dreaming, I’ve touched down on Spanish soil.
 Delighted is not the word.

-I woke up at 5 am after about 1 hours sleep, and made it to Dublin Airport.
-I was almost too early but it was good to meet other travellers on the same flight.
+I woke up at 5 am after about 1-hour of sleep, and made it to Dublin Airport.
+It was almost too early but it was good to meet other travellers on the same flight.
 I met a group of kids from Wexford with their teacher.
-The teacher was looking forward to getting going but commented that the lads were going to have a hard time (some were wearing jeans).
+The teacher was looking forward to boarding but she commented that the lads were going to have a hard time on the Camino (some were wearing jeans).
 On the plane, I was sitting beside a couple also going to walk the Camino, well a stretch like myself.
 Eventually, we took off and the flight itself was fine but there was some low lying cloud as we came into Bilbao.
 It was very hard to see anything as I looked out the window and it was a little daunting for a minute or two.
 An ovation from the plane’s passengers showed how nervous we all were.
 But Bilbao is something else altogether.
-I’d move here in a heartbeat.
+I’d move there in a heartbeat.
 Miles and miles of green over mountains, valleys, and rivers.
 Some of the views were astounding.
 We were greeted by Basque signs and words that would win you major points in a game of scrabble.
 Castellan Spanish is not the official language here.
 The Guggenheim, Plaza Moyua, I wouldn’t mind coming here again for a weekend to get a closer look.

 I met more Irish folks once I got off the flight.
 Again, they came to walk parts of the Camino.
 A couple and their daughter from Meath were starting from Puente la Reina and ending in Ponferrada.
 They would travel with me to the Termibus Station but jump on the Pamplona bus, which isn’t too far from Puente la Reina.
 I waved goodbye to the teacher and her class also as they had a bus pre-booked.
 I can only assume she is their Spanish teacher.
 They were starting in Belorado and finishing in Carrion de Los a Condes, 5 days in total.
 I wished her luck keeping an eye on her class of 20.
 I couldn’t do it anyway.